 - Five-Man Band: Par for the course.

-- For Halloween, I Am Going as Myself: Issue #4 starts with the Combo Rangers at a cosplay contest.
+- For Halloween, I Am Going as Myself: Issue #4 of the JBC series starts with the Combo Rangers at a cosplay contest.
 Fox has the brilliant idea of entering as Red Combo Ranger.
 Thankfully for him (and his teammates), when he gets a distress call just as he's on stage, everybody thinks it's All Part of the Show.

 - Four-Fingered Hands